 $104.00 – 10.00 = $94.00

-As far as the cost of canning jars goes, brand new each jar will cost you around $.75 each, but if you shop at garage sales, you can get them for around $.10 each.
-And if you ask around, most people will gladly give you the ones they have sitting in their cabinets, which means not only are they free, but they can be used again and again.
-You do have to purchase the flats and rings, but they usually end up costing around $.16 for both, and if you have plenty of rings, a box of 12 flats only costs around $1.00.
+This means not only are they free, but they can be used again and again.
+You do have to purchase the flats and rings, but they usually cost around $.16 for both.
+If you have plenty of rings, a box of 12 flats only costs around $1.00.
 Even with that added expense, you are still saving a lot of money.